bitcointranscripts/bitcointranscripts/wasabi/research-club/cjdns.md

 Speaker 0: 00:19:28

-Is that market, Before making my question, is that market already running?
+Is that market, before making my question, is that market already running?
 Is it working?

 Speaker 1: 00:19:39